TxnLab/use-wallet/README.md

 ## Checking Connection Status

 The `isActive` and `isReady` properties can be used to check the status of the wallet providers.
 The `isActive` property determines whether or not an account is currently active.
-The `isReady` property indicates whether `use-wallet` has mounted and successfully read the connection status from the providers.
+The `isReady` property indicates whether client has mounted and successfully read the connection status from the wallet providers.

 These properties are useful when setting up client side access restrictions, for example, by redirecting a user if no wallet provider `isActive`, as shown below.